A highly distinguished and diverse faculty

 Karen Coelho is Indian.
 She is an Urban Anthropologist working as Assistant Professor at the Madras Institute of Development Studies (MIDS), Chennai, focusing on reforms in municipal governance, informal labour, urban ecologies, and urban civil society.
 Teaches modules on History of Development Thought and Ethnographic and Qualitative Methods at MIDS.

 Bharat Dahiya is Indian.
 He has over 15 years of professional experience in international urban development practice, policy analysis and applied research.
 He has initiated, led, designed and managed technical assistance and operational projects on sustainable urban development, planning and governance.
-From 2002 to 2013, he worked with the World Bank, United Nations Human Settlements Programme, the Asian Development Bank, and United Nations Development Programme.
+From 2002 to 2013, he worked with the World Bank, United Nations Human Settlements ProgrammeUN-Habitat, the Asian Development Bank, and United Nations Development ProgrammeUNDP.
 During 1995-1996, he worked on urban research projects with the National Institute of Urban Affairs, and the National Institute of Science, Technology and Development Studies in New Delhi.
 In 2012-2013, he was an Adjunct Faculty at the Asian Institute of Technology, Bangkok.
 He is a Visiting Fellow at Chulalongkorn University, Bangkok.
+He is Series Editor for the Springer book series, Advances in 21st Century Human Settlements.

 Area Head of Organization and Bargaining